PMBio/deeprvat/docs/annotations.md

 It is possible to run the annotation pipeline without having run the preprocessing prior to that.
 However, the annotation pipeline requires some files from this pipeline that then have to be created manually.
-- Left normalized bcf files from the input.
+- Left normalized bcf or vcf files from the input.
 These files do not have to contain any genotype information. "chrom, "pos", "ref" and "alt" columns will suffice.
 - a reference fasta file will have to be provided
 - A tab separated file containing all input variants "chrom, "pos", "ref" and "alt" entries each with a unique id.